What are the 8 limbs of Yoga/Ashtanga yoga?

 Ashtanga Yoga Asana

-- Prayatnasaithilya (relaxation of effort) and Anantasamapatti (merger of mind with infinite) are also the characteristics of Asana.
+- Prayatnasaithilya (relaxation of effort) and Anantasamapatti (merger of mind with infinite) are also characteristics of Asana.

 Ashtanga Yoga Pranayama (Expansion of Breath)